 CERT provides refresher and advanced training to volunteers throughout the year and provides expertise and support to organizations in Vista.
 CERT volunteers also stay involved through participation in local and regional disaster simulation drills.

-Deputy Chief Ned Vander Pol
+Fire Chief Ned Vander Pol